A bound on the joint spectral radius using the diagonals: Related results and some discussions

-In comparison to the standard proof of the joint spectral radius theorem by Elsner in \cite{elsner1995generalized}, which makes use of analytic--geometric tools, our combinatorial approach seems to be more elementary with basic arguments asking for less background on the subject.
-However, we should emphasize here that our approach works for only finite sets of nonnegative matrices, for which combinatorial arguments could be employed.
+In comparison to the standard proof of the joint spectral radius theorem by Elsner in \cite{elsner1995generalized}, which makes use of analytic geometric tools, our combinatorial approach seems to be more elementary and asks for less background on the subject.
+However, we should emphasize here that our approach works for only finite sets of nonnegative matrices.

-Another application of the formula is the following bound on $\rho(\Sigma)$. \begin{theorem} Given a finite set $\Sigma$ of nonnegative matrices, there exists a constant $K$ so that